Helping You to Maximize Your Academic Pursuits

 Required Science Core

 Our candidates are expected to be well prepared for a curriculum in the basic sciences.
 Applicants are expected to cover foundational areas to demonstrate the ability to succeed in medical school.
-Lab course hours do not count toward total semester hours.
+Lab course hours will count toward total semester hours.

 • Mathematics — Eight (8) semester hours in calculus and/or statistics.